Benign Underfitting of Stochastic Gradient Descent: Stability Lemmas

-where the last inequality follows since $2\eta_s\lambda \leq 1$, and $(1-2z) \leq 1-2z+z^2 = (1-z)^2$ for any $z\leq 1/2$.
-The result now follows after taking square root on both sides. \end{proof} Next, we have standard lemmas providing stability of ERM and regularized ERM in respectively strongly convex and general convex problems. \begin{lemma}[Strongly Convex ERM Stability] Let $f\colon W \times Z \to \R$ be $\lambda$-strongly convex and $G$-Lipschitz for all $z\in Z$.
+Next, we have standard lemmas providing stability of ERM and regularized ERM in respectively strongly convex and general convex problems. \begin{lemma}[Strongly Convex ERM Stability] Let $f\colon W \times Z \to \R$ be $\lambda$-strongly convex and $G$-Lipschitz for all $z\in Z$.
 Then

 \end{lemma} \begin{proof} Let $\hat w_S \eqq \wERM$ denote the empirical risk minimizer, and $\hat w_{S^{i}}$ the ERM for the training set with the $i$'th index swapped with a fresh sample $z_i'$.
 We have